 Register online to submit your personal data and answer two special questions posed by Laing O’Rourke.

-Once you have completed Stage 1 and submitted your application, you will be invited to complete three online tests designed exclusively by our partners SHL, the world’s leading assessment provider.
+Once you have completed Stage 1 and submitted your application, you will be invited to complete three online tests designed exclusively by our partners CEB SHL, the world’s leading assessment provider.
 The online assessment will take you around two hours to complete (although you don’t have to complete it in one visit) and will include situational judgement, OPQ and inductive reasoning tests.
-We will then invite up to 40 candidates to the next stage after the closing date on 4 February 2015.
+We will then invite successful candidates to the next stage after the closing date on 28 January 2016.

-The best-matched students (according to the results of the online tests) make it through to the second stage which will involve an assessment day for up to 20 candidates on the 17th March in Worksop.
-The day will consist of a half day assessment centre including a group exercise and interview with two managers from Laing O'Rourke.
+The best-matched students (according to the results of the online tests) make it through to stage 3 which will involve an assessment day consisting of a half day assessment centre including a group exercise and interview with two managers from Laing O'Rourke.
 There will also be a tour of the faculty.
-From there Laing O’Rourke will then decide on a shortlist of ten from the undergraduates who pass the first and second stages.
+From there Laing O'Rourke will then decide on a shortlist of ten from the undergraduates who pass the first and second stages.

 Laing O'Rourke and the Construction Engineering and Design Undergraduate of the Year